An auto-enrolment scheme is one where the employer must:

 You can choose to have a deferred period of up to three months for your auto-enrolment scheme.
 This would let you defer auto-enrolling staff between the date they first became eligible for auto-enrolment and the end of the deferred period.

 The minimum amount a person needs to earn to be auto-enrolled.
-This will be set by the government and may be the same as the income tax personal threshold (£8,105 in the 2012-13 tax year).
+This will be set by the government and may be the same as the income tax personal threshold (£9440 in 2013/2014 tax year).

-NEST, the National Employment Savings Trust, is a new occupational pension scheme that will launch on 1 October 2012.
+NEST, the National Employment Savings Trust, is a new occupational pension scheme that launched on 1 October 2012.
 It is open to any employer with UK employees but employers can choose another provider for their auto-enrolment scheme.

 A scheme that doesn't meet the minimum contribution or benefit levels set by the government for qualifying schemes.

 Contributions to a pensionable earnings scheme are based on earnings from the first £1.
 So for someone with pensionable earnings of £20,000 contributions would be based on £20,000.
 There is no upper earnings limit.
-Employers can decide whether to include overtime and bonuses.
+Employers can decide whether to include overtime and bonuses, subject to this being allowed in the scheme rules.

 The Pensions Regulator is responsible for making sure employers comply with the auto-enrolment regulations.